Is there a cost to providers to receive and administer the vaccine?

 - Level of COVID-19 community transmission (risk of acquisition)

-- Personal risk of contracting COVID-19 (by occupation or other activities)
+- Personal risk of contracting COVID-19

 - The risks of COVID-19 to the person who is pregnant and potential risks to the fetus